 By approaching all 7 criteria with a proper process (prepare, implement and monitor), traders enable themselves to improve their approach.
 Otherwise, it’s anyone’s guess why something works or not.
 By doing this systematically, they are able to detect potential improvement points and are able to identify what solutions have improved their trading or not.
 Without this process, all decisions are random and made in the dark.

 All of the 7 criteria need to be equally prepared, implemented and monitored before you can expect trading results to improve.
 Once again, it is great if you prepare, implement and monitor the entry strategy but if you do not complete the same with the exit strategy, then your trading is vulnerable to a systematic failure.
-Remember: the process leads to a consistent profitability.
+Remember: the process leads to consistent profitability.

 Finding out whether each part of your plan is optimally set up is difficult.
 No matter how close to flawlessness, improvements can always be made but you need to keep in mind that perfection is impossible.
 In fact, chasing perfection can cost you way too much time, energy and efforts and ultimately create frustration, annoyance and worse results.
-It is more efficient to have all 7 criteria working well and coherent at 90% then having 1 part at 100% and others way lower.
+It is more efficient to have all 7 criteria working well and coherent at 90% than having 1 part at 100% and another way lower.

-You can use the following matrix to make sure that all of the 7 pillars are properly addressed:
+You can use the following matrix to make sure that all of the 7 pillars are properly addressed

 Prepared?
 Implementing?
 Monitoring?